 Students must register for MPH0092 Applied Practice Experience- 3 credits for the term in which their APE is beginning.
-Students who matriculated prior to Fall 2017 will register for MPH0090 Practicum- 0 credits.
 If the practice experience is starting in between registration periods, the student will register during the next available registration period.
-Students must receive approval from the Office of Public Health Practice in order to complete their registration (Pre-requisites: APE Proposal and Proposal Form).
+Students must receive approval from the Office of Public Health Practice to complete their registration (Pre-requisites: APE Proposal and Proposal Form).